 - Shower mats: When we think of slip proofing the shower floor, we may think of shower mats with suction cups on the bottom.
 But they can be a hazard as they allow water and soap to get underneath them and make the floor under the mat become slick.
 A safer option is a rubber non-skid mat with drainage holes, which especially good for shower floors that have textured surfaces.
 NOTE: you must put the mat down BEFORE running the water in a shower or tub – if you don’t, a thin layer of water will get underneath, causing the mat to become slippery.

-- Clear, anti-slip tape strips are easy to install and offer an ultra-non-slip shower floor.
-The strips are adhesive on the backside and stick very well to a clean and dry shower floor.
+- Clear, anti-slip tape strips are easy to install and offer an ultra-non-slip shower or tub floor.
+The strips are adhesive on the backside and stick very well to a clean and dry surface.

 - Slate, granite, or limestone floors are the best natural stone options for the inside of your shower floor or even the entire bathroom floor.
 Add on a layer of non-slip stone treatment, and you are left with the best senior slip-proof floor of them all.